No palliatives stored in any NYSC camp, says DG

 Adamu, who described the camp as heavily looted, said they were working hard to round up the perpetrators.

-He said so far 53 people had been arrested so far for looting the camp and some of the items recovered.
+He said 53 people had been arrested so far for looting the camp and some of the items recovered.

 Adamu called on members of the public to provide information about people they know looted any property in any part of the city.